ktar343/Equivalent-Circuit-Design-/README.md

 Welcome, my Repository related to LIBs

-At here, you can show the MATLAB code which used to calculated Resistance and Capacitance from OCV data, and the Simulink block configuration.
+At here, you can see the MATLAB code which used to calculated Resistance and Capacitance from OCV data, and the Simulink block configuration.

 <img width="1186" height="388" alt="oveall circuit" src="https://github.com/user-attachments/assets/9396ca84-470a-4dbc-bafb-c69d9116acf3" />